fttlov/JCAdvance/README.md

   <br>
   Download and install HidHide.
 Open the HidHide Configuration Client and:

-  1. Add `JCAdvance.exe` and `Config.exe` to the Applications list.
+  1. Add `JCAdvance.exe` and `Config.exe` to the Applications list
-  2. Select your physical gamepad in the Devices tab.
+  2. Select your physical gamepad in the Devices tab
-  3. Select the **"Enable device hiding"** option.
+  3. Select the **"Enable device hiding"** option

   <table align="center">
     <tr>